writingteacher/rob-whyte-portfolio/README.md

 ## Glide help center
-This San Francisco SaaS startup changed the way real estate agents work by creating a digital platfom for transaction documents and an e-signature tool.
+This San Francisco SaaS startup changed the way real estate agents work by creating a digital platform for transaction documents and an e-signature tool.
 ##### The problem
 The company needed an expert writer to quickly learn the platform, write help center content, and create explainer videos.
 ##### My role